techno-sorcery/techno-sorcery.github.io/projects/md/mesamachine2.md

 The golf balls are caught at the bottom by reservoir, where they displace the water enough for it to flow through a straw and into a pulley cup.
 When the pull cup contains enough water, it falls onto another switch connected to the same arduino.

 The arduino then triggers a second servo, also attached to a string.
 Once the servo has rotated enough, a third ball bearing begins rolling down a final series of three ramps.
-It's finally caught in a second pully cup, which falls on a switch and triggers the fan.
+It's finally caught in a second pulley cup, which falls on a switch and triggers the fan.
 <br><br>

 **Demonstration**